A Comprehensive Study for Edge Detection: Ideal-Prior Guidance Learning, High-Precision Architecture, and Better Distinguishability Evaluation Benchmark: Review of Previous Work

 \subsection{CNN-based ED Models and Loss Functions}

-Currently, CNN-based methods dominate ED tasks.
+While recent studies have begun exploring transformer-based models\cite{PH2022Edter,JG2024EdgeNAT}, CNN-based architectures continue to dominate the ED field.
 The HED model\cite{XT2015Holistically} introduced a multi-scale and multi-level output strategy, where predictions at different levels are fused, and the loss is computed as the average of all supervised outputs.
 RCF\cite{LC2017Richer} extends this approach by integrating multi-scale outputs with feature fusion across different layers, generating side outputs to enhance edge representation.
 BDCN\cite{HZ2022BDCN} applies layer-specific supervision, further improving ED accuracy.
 PiDiNet\cite{SL2021Pixel} introduces pixel-difference convolutions, while RIND\cite{PH2021RINDNet} predicts four edge types through a three-stage processing pipeline.
 Dexi\cite{SS2023Dense} leverages extremely dense skip connections to enhance feature propagation.

-Most ED models struggle to produce crisp edges without additional post-processing techniques such as non-maximal suppression (NMS).
+Most ED models struggle to produce crisp and well-localized edges without additional post-processing techniques such as non-maximal suppression (NMS).
 This issue may arise from the use of down-sampling operations such as max-pooling, as well as the widespread use of weighted binary cross-entropy (WBCE) as the loss function.
+However, techniques such as NMS are non-continuous operations and thus cannot be integrated into training pipelines, reducing the value of ED as a reliable and differentiable support cue for high-level vision tasks.
 Various strategies have been proposed to address this challenge.
 For instance, \cite{WZ2017Deep} suggests improving edge sharpness by aggregating features at larger scales during up-sampling, while \cite{DS2018Learning} explores the effectiveness of Dice loss in ED tasks.
-More recently, tracing loss\cite{HX2022Unmixing} has emerged as a promising alternative and has been adopted in models such as TEED\cite{SL2023Tiny}.
-However, these solutions often introduce trade-offs, requiring careful evaluation in different scenarios.
+More recently, tracing loss\cite{HX2022Unmixing} has emerged as an alternative and has been adopted in TEED\cite{SL2023Tiny}, and rank loss\cite{CK2024RankED} decides edges based on ordering pixels.
+However, these solutions often introduce trade-offs, requiring careful model-specific or dataset-specific hyperparameter tuning, which limits their robustness and general applicability.